NielsRogge/Description2Process/README.md

 pip install allennlp
 ```

-To install the library, simply do
+Next, one can install the library as follows:
 ```
 pip install description2process
 ```